We highly recommend that Moderators, Participants and Observers measure upload and download speeds beforehand.

-You can test your internet speed here https://fast.com/
+You can test your internet speed at https://fast.com/

 A Note for Moderators and Observers

-In general it’s more important that the participant (or the device running the SelfTest, Remote LiveShare or In-Person LiveShare) has 5Mbps upload available - since the participant is generally sending more data than receiving.
-And for the Moderator and Observers, it’s more important to check download speeds.
+In general it’s more important that the Participant (or the device running the SelfTest, Remote LiveShare or In-Person LiveShare) has 5Mbps upload speed available, since the Participant is generally sending more data than they are receiving.
+For the Moderator and Observers, it’s more important to check download speeds.

-However when the Moderator shares their screen during a test it's important for the Moderator to have 5Mbps upload available.
-And it's important for the participant to also have good download speeds.
+However when the Moderator shares their screen during a session it's important for the Moderator to have 5Mbps upload speed available.
+And it's important for the Participant to also have good download speeds.

-If you are still experiencing issues after passing these checks, please reach out to our support team and we will troubleshoot the issue with you.
+If you are still experiencing issues after meeting the suggested requirements please reach out to our support team and we will troubleshoot the issue with you.